FailAcademy/learning/web-dev-foundation/_slides/02-rwd/08-css3-properties-slides.md

 # Making Things Move

-CSS transitions bring your webpages to life in a way that previously only achievable with JavaScript.
+CSS transitions bring your webpages to life in a way that was previously only achievable with JavaScript.

 ```html
 <a href="http://mysite.com">Transition Me!</a>